wbhicks/wbhicks.github.io/content/docket/anniversaries/index.md

 => https://www.washingtonpost.com/opinions/2023/04/12/republican-democrat-poisonous-partisanship/ WaPo / by George F. Will

 > "...
-George Santayana’s description of a barbarian: someone who thinks his passions are their own excuse for existing."
+George Santayana’s description of a barbarian: someone who thinks his passions are their own excuse for existing. ...
+[E]xpect American politics to continue today’s remarkable condition: boiling but frozen."
->
-> "... expect American politics to continue today’s remarkable condition: boiling but frozen."

 ~ cf. Ezra Klein's word "calcification" in "Three Theories That Explain This Strange Moment", 2022-11-12